-Advancing precision medicine depends on the ability to collect and glean insights from genetic and other biological data, behavioural information, and the environments in which people live and work.
-By combining insights from this data, we aim to diagnose disease and tailor treatments with increasing specificity, improve the quality and effectiveness of care, and reduce costs.
+Accelerating precision medicine depends on the ability to collect and glean insight from genetic and other biological data, behavioural information and the environments in which people live and work.
+By combining insight from such data, we aim to diagnose disease and tailor treatments with increasing specificity and efficiency, improve the quality and effectiveness of care and reduce costs.

-One potential solution to these challenges is the use of a federated data system, in which insights can be viewed across distributed data sets without the need for data to be transferred.
+One potential immediate solution to this data access challenge is the use of a federated data system model, in which insight can be gleaned by querying across distributed datasets without needing to move the data.

-The Breaking Barriers to Health Data project aims to create a scalable framework to support the effective and responsible use of federated data systems.
-This framework can be applied to different types of data, multiple use cases, different jurisdictions, and other industry areas.
-Such work will build on models being tested in other industries (e.g. telecoms and transport).
+The Breaking Barriers to Health Data project aims to craft and test a scalable governance framework to support the effective and responsible use of federated data systems to advance rare disease diagnostic and treatment-related research.

-The goal is to mitigate or eliminate key barriers and reduce friction when specific communities – such as the private sector, research institutes, or public institutions – want to share or transfer health data across borders to support precision medicine.
-This project will produce three core outputs:
+The project also aims to test the hypothesis that federated systems can provide a useful way to navigate key barriers to sharing sensitive data and reduce friction when specific communities – such as the private sector, research institutes or public institutions – want to share or transfer health data across borders to support precision medicine.